 6c.
-Services Australia's reasons for applying Provider Appointment Reports or Participation Reports 1 October to 31 December 2019
+Services Australia reasons for applying Provider Appointment Reports or Participation Reports

-Prior notice of reasonable excuse for non- attendance required Number Percent Prior notice not given - reasonable excuse 22,365 (99.9%) Prior notice not given - no reasonable excuse 0 0% Prior notice given or not relevant, but no reasonable excuse 29 (<1%) Total Applied 22,394 100%
+1 January 2023 to 31 March 2023 Prior notice of reasonable excuse for non-attendance required Number Percent Prior notice not given - reasonable excuse <20 75% Prior notice not given - no reasonable excuse <20 0% Prior notice given or not relevant, but no reasonable excuse <20 25% Total Applied <20 100%

 Where a job seeker is unable to attend an appointment or activity they must give prior notice of their reason for not being able to attend, where it is reasonable to expect them to do so.
-If they fail to do so, a penalty may be applied regardless of the reason for non-attendance.
+If they fail to do so for an appointment, a penalty may be applied regardless of the reason for non-attendance (noting that as part of the Government's 2021-22 Budget announcements, from 12 May 2021 attending activities is no longer compulsory for CDP job seekers, meaning that non-attendance no longer attracts a penalty).
 Job seekers can therefore have penalties applied where: